bitpay/wallet/README.md

 Copay encrypts the backup with the [Stanford JS Crypto Library](http://bitwiseshiftleft.github.io/sjcl/).
 To extract the private key of your wallet you can use https://bitwiseshiftleft.github.io/sjcl/demo/, copy the backup to 'ciphertext' and enter your password.
 The resulting JSON will have a key named: `xPrivKey`, that is the extended private key of your wallet.
 That information is enough to sign any transaction from your wallet, so be careful when handling it!

 The backup also contains the key `publicKeyRing` that holds the extended public keys of the Copayers.
-Depending on the key `derivationStrategy`, address are derived using [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) or [BIP45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki).
-Wallets created in Copay v1.2 and forward use always BIP44, all previous wallets use BIP45.
-Also note that since Copay version v1.2, non multisig wallet use address types pay-to-publicKeyHash (P2PKH) while multisig wallet still use pay-to-scriptHash (P2SH) (key `addressType` at the backup):
+Depending on the key `derivationStrategy`, addresses are derived using [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) or [BIP45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki).
+Wallets created in Copay v1.2 and forward always use BIP44, all previous wallets use BIP45.
+Also note that since Copay version v1.2, non-multisig wallets use address types Pay-to-PublicKeyHash (P2PKH) while multisig wallets still use Pay-to-ScriptHash (P2SH) (key `addressType` at the backup):

 | Copay Version  | Wallet Type   | Derivation Strategy   | Address Type  |
 |---|---|---|---|---|